finos/perspective/docs/md/js.md

-Any operation performed on the `<perspective-viewer>` instance or on `const table` will be forwarded to Python, which will execute the operation and return the results back to Javascript.
+Any operation performed on the `<perspective-viewer>` instance or on `const table` will be forwarded to Python, which will execute the operation and return the results back to JavaScript.

 ### Setting & reading `perspective-viewer` configuration via attributes